 This masterclass is about the ratio of time spent ‘thinking’ to ‘doing’.
 Pressured to produce nuggets of pitch-perfect, condensed thinking in concise sentences during office hours, this is instead time spent leaning back.

 You will consider the concentrated summary; the act of compression; maximum illumination with minimal expression; the written articulation of ideas; compacting the medium of your message.
 Throughout, brevity is welcome.

 In advance, you will be asked to ‘sub’ a particular piece of text, before producing some headlines for another brief tract.
 Your work will be critiqued with a view to opening up other ways of approaching the same in an exchange, rather than a awaiting a verdict

 Better copywriting is not the result of passing a test.
 It’s about flexing a particular muscle over and over till fluency and communication become second nature.
-By the end of this advertising copywriting course, you will:
+By the end of this advertising copywriting masterclass, you will: